fpipita/esm-middleware/README.md

 Only a couple guidelines to follow for now:

 - Make sure each change which updates the package's behavior comes with some tests demonstrating the updated behavior.
-- Run the `yarn commit` script to commit your changes as it will help produce a propertly formatted commit message which is needed in order to be able to auto-generate a matching changelog entry.
+- Run the `npm run commit` script to commit your changes as it will help produce a propertly formatted commit message which is needed in order to be able to auto-generate a matching changelog entry.
 - Always rebase your changes to the upstream's master branch before to create a pull request, so that we can avoid merge commits and keep the commit history cleaner.